 When will baby sleep through the night?

-You can encourage Baby towards these longer stretches of sleep at night by putting him down to rest while he is sleepy and relaxed but still awake, instead of soothing him all the way to sleep.
-This will help Baby learn how to fall back asleep in the middle of the night when you’re not there to soothe him.
+You can encourage Baby towards these longer stretches of sleep at night by putting them down to rest while they are sleepy and relaxed but still awake, instead of soothing them all the way to sleep.
+This will help Baby learn how to fall back asleep in the middle of the night when you’re not there to soothe them.
 Try to be patient, though – all babies develop at their own pace, and are ready to sleep through the night in their own time.
 According to the National Sleep Foundation, 70 to 80% of babies sleep through the night by 9 months, but it can happen as early as a few months old, or as late as over a year.